Rugal/rugal.github.com/_posts/2013-07-29-disable-mysql-automatic-startup-on-ubuntu-1304.md

 Ubuntu has abandoned SysV init script approach to booting the server since 10.04.[This link explains](http://www.linuxplanet.com/linuxplanet/tutorials/7033/1)
 So to prevent mysql from starting on boot, you have to switch to a new way as belew:

-1. go to the /etc/init directory
+1. go to the `/etc/init` directory
-2. open the mysql.conf file
+2. open the `mysql.conf` file
-3. comment out the "start on" line near the top of the file, the "start on, this might be spread across two lines, so it is better to comment out both.
+3. comment out the `start on` line near the top of the file, this might be spread across two lines, so it is better to comment out both.